 Convert to Specified Axis System

-When on, the FBX scene will be converted from the current Houdini
+When turned on, the FBX scene will be converted from the current Houdini scene orientation to the one specified in Axis System.

 Convert Units

-When on, the FBX scene will be converted from the current Houdini system units to the native FBX unit of centimeters.
+When turned on, the FBX scene is converted from the current Houdini system units (specified in the Houdini preferences Edit ▸ Preferences ▸ Hip File Options, default meters) to the native FBX unit of centimeters.

 Conversion Level of Detail

-Specifies the level of detail to use when converting non-polygonal objects to polygons.
-Higher values increase polygon subdivision level, lower values decrease it.
+The level of detail to use when converting non-polygonal objects to polygons.
+Higher values increase the polygon subdivision level; lower values decrease it.

 Detect Constant Point Count Dynamic Objects

-When on, the exporter will try to detect animated objects that do not change point count or point connectivity, and export them without breaking them up into individual triangles, as is done with particle systems and fluids.
+When turned on, the exporter tries to detect animated objects that don’t change point count or point connectivity, and export them without breaking them into individual triangles.
+The same process is done to particle systems and fluids.
 This allows for RBD or cloth objects to be exported as a single, smooth object, while still allowing topology-changing objects to be exported.

-This may fail if a object with changing point connectivity happens to have exactly the same point count over all frames of exported animation.
-In these case, this option should be disabled.
+This may fail if an object with changing point connectivity happens to have the same point count over all frames of the exported animation.
+In this case, Detect Constant Point Count Dynamic Objects should be turned off.

 Convert NURBS and Bezier Surfaces to Polygons

-When on, the exporter will convert all NURBS and Bezier surfaces to polygonal meshes using the level of detail below to determine mesh density.
-Otherwise, NURBS and Bezier surfaces will be exported as NURBS.
+When turned on, the exporter converts all NURBS and Bezier surfaces to polygonal meshes, using the level of detail to determine mesh density.
+Otherwise, NURBS and Bezier surfaces are exported as NURBS.

 Conserve Memory at the Expense of Export Time

-Affects only objects exported with vertex caches.
-When on, internal vertex positions computed during export will be discarded, not cached, resulting in reduced overall memory use.
-However, this will increase the export time.
-When off, the exporter will run faster but use more memory.
+Only affects objects exported with vertex caches.
+When turned on, internal vertex positions computed during export are discarded, not cached, resulting in reduced overall memory usage.
+However, this increases the export time.
+When turned off, the exporter runs faster but uses more memory.

 Export Deforms as Vertex Caches

-When on, any geometry objects that contain Deform SOPs will be exported as vertex caches with no weight information.
-When off, these nodes will be exported as objects with skinning and corresponding weights.
+When turned on, any geometry objects that contain Deform SOPs are exported as vertex caches with no weight information.
+When turned off, these nodes are exported as objects with skinning and corresponding weights.

 Force Skin Deform Export